Home > Guides > Best wireless microphone systems: Range meets reliability

 Which is the best wireless mic?

-For live work, yes, generally a wireless mic system will only work if the signal is sent out to a sound reinforcement system.
-But if you’re recording the signal can be sent to the interface preamp.
+For live sound, yes, generally a wireless mic system will only work if the signal is sent out to a sound reinforcement system.
+But if you’re recording the signal can be sent to an interface preamp.

 Can a wireless microphone work without a speaker?